Fulop-Krisztian/netconfigs/Cisco/Routing protocols/Redistribute.md

+---
-# Redistributing routes between protocols
+title: Redistributing routes between protocols
+tags:
+  - cisco
+  - dynamicrouting
+  - router
+---
 Terminology, general knowledge
 ---
+- In terms of configuration, the important things is what you redistribute ***INTO***.
+It doesn't matter much what you redistribute from
 - You can use multiple different kinds of protocols in a network, and redistribute between them to make it work

 References